ShingShanger/csf432-fall2020/assignments/a01/README.md

 ## Part 2: Common Ports

-:interrobang: Question 11 - For each of the following services/applications, provide the port number and a once sentence description of that that service does.
+:interrobang: Question 11 - For each of the following services/applications, provide the port number and a one sentence description of that that service does.

 *Example:* <br>
 **Telnet - Telecommunication Network** <br>